Tofu Tikka Masala

 - In same pan, heat 2 more tbsp oil and fry tofu until beginning to brown, about 5 minutes.

 - Return sauce to pan and simmer for 10 minutes.
-If too thick, add in some of the reserved tomato liquid (or water).
+If too thick, add in a bit of water

 - Remove from heat and stir in the yogurt and the chopped cilantro.